 Businesses could incur several unintentional liabilities, even if the business tries hard not to.
-For instance, even an accidental harm or injury caused to a customer might land the company in a lawsuit, costing millions.
-Fortunately, there are various liability insurance products available in the market to help one overcome such situations.
+For instance, even an accidental harm or injury caused to a customer might land the company or a professional in a lawsuit, costing millions.
+Fortunately, there are various liability insurance products available in the market to help one overcome financial loss due to such situations.

 Types of Liability Insurance